 - Please note: UNSW does not endorse any third party provider internship programs and participation is at your own risk.

-Some of our 200 global education partner universities offer overseas internships, these are generally advertised on the Global Notices.
+Some of our 200 global education partner universities offer overseas internships, these are generally advertised on the Learning Abroad Notices.

 You should also refer to UNSW WIL Central for a comprehensive guide to work integrated Learning (WIL) at UNSW.